 Thank you for choosing this Wireless Broadband Router.
-The Wireless Broadband Route features a wireless Access Point, a 4-port LAN switch and a WAN port, which extends your existing broadband Cable/ADSL connection.
-It allows the broadband connection to be shared through either the IEEE 802.11g Access Point feature or the 10/100Base-TX Ethernet switch, which also eliminates the purchase of additional hub or switch.
+This Wireless Broadband Route is a multi-function device featuring a wireless 54Mbps Access Point, a 4-port LAN switch and a WAN port which extends your existing broadband Cable/ADSL connection.
+It allows your Internet connection to be shared through either the 54Mbps Access Point feature or the 10/100Base-TX Ethernet switch, which also eliminates the purchase of additional hub or switch.
 Now your wired and wireless network are integrated to enjoy various bandwidth-consuming applications over the Internet.

-With the support of new emerged 802.11g standard, the Access Point provides data transfer of up to 54 Mbps, up to 5 times faster than 802.11b.
-Since 802.11g operates on the same frequency of 2.4 GHz as 802.11b, it is backwards compatible with existing Wi-Fi devices.
+With the support of new emerged 802.11g draft standard, the Access Point provides data transfer of up to 54 Mbps, up to 5 times faster than 802.11b.
+Since 802.11g operates on the same frequency of 2.4 GHz as 802.11b, it is backwards compatible with existing Wi-Fi 802.11b devices.
 The benefit is that you can preserve the existing 802.11b infrastructure while migrating to the new screaming fast 802.11g.

-The integrated DHCP server automatically assigns IP addresses to your LAN devices, and with the built-in Network Address Translation (NAT) function, your LAN is protected against outside intruders.
+The router can act as a DHCP server to automatically assign IP addresses to your LAN devices.
+With the built-in Network Address Translation (NAT) function, your LAN can access the Internet through a single external IP address and at the same time is protected against outside intruders.
 The router can also be configured to filter internal access to the Internet.
 It is designed to provide a reliable Internet access solution for the corporate environment, the small office and the home user.